 This guidance document provides additional guidance for schools and local health departments (LHDs) for when students, faculty, or staff must be excluded from school consistent with Executive Order 2021-24 (as amended by Executive Order 2021-25) and the Communicable Disease Code, 77 Ill.
 Admin.
 Code 690.361 and 690.30(c).

-“Confirmed case” means a person with a positive result on a COVID-19 molecular amplification diagnostic test (e.g. polymerase chain reaction [PCR] test), irrespective of clinical signs and symptoms.
+A person with a positive result on a COVID-19 molecular amplification diagnostic test (e.g., polymerase chain reaction [PCR] test), irrespective of clinical signs and symptoms.

-“Probable case” means a person with a positive result on a COVID-19 antigen diagnostic test, irrespective of clinical signs and symptoms, or with COVID-19-like symptoms who was exposed to a confirmed or probable Case.
+A person with a positive result on a COVID-19 antigen diagnostic test, irrespective of clinical signs and symptoms, or with COVID-19-like symptoms who was exposed to a confirmed or probable case.

-If a COVID-19 test is performed at the school or the individual self-reports a positive test, the school should report the case immediately by phone to the LHD.
+If a COVID-19 test is performed at the school or the individual self-reports a positive test, the school should report the case to the LHD.
 77 Ill.
 Admin.
 Code 690.200(a)(1)(J).

 Schools must gather information about the individual’s activity in school to provide such information to the LHD.
 Notification should include all available information about the individual’s movements and potential exposures to others within the school beginning with the 48 hours prior to the positive test result or symptom onset.
 This includes: